Russell-Waterhouse/blog/content/post/my_style.md

 - Unexpected type mismatches (dynamically typed languages only).
 - Two different structs having the same unique ID.
 - An API call returns data in an unexpected format.
-- Program invariant is broken (varies program-to-program).
+- Program invariant is broken.

 #### Category 2: Recoverable errors (expected errors).

 These errors indicate something you anticipated could go wrong has gone wrong.

 They should be handled as below:
 - An error message with debug information is logged.
 - Recovery is attempted.
   - If recovery is successful, this is logged and regular control flow resumes.
-  - If recovery fails, handle like a category 1 error
+  - If recovery fails, handle like a category 1 error.

 Examples of recoverable errors:
 - HTTP request returns an unexpected response.
 - File read/write fails because device is busy.
-- The user uploaded data in an unexpected format.
+- The user uploaded data in an incorrect format.

-### 3. All Return Values Are Checked and All Exceptions Are Caught.
+### 6. All Return Values Are Checked and All Exceptions Are Caught.

-A great way to cover rule 2: Handle all errors Elegantly is to simply always check return values and wrap anything that might throw an exception in a try block.
+A great way to cover "rule 5: Handle all errors Elegantly" is to simply always check return values and wrap anything that might throw an exception in a try block.

 Examples of return values to check:
 - IO Operations (Network responses, file write successful, etc.).
 - Return values from functions that might fail.